nadav-rahimi/led-colour-visualiser/README.md

 - [x] Reduce the processing of data to improve memory usage and speed

 #### Ideas
+- [ ] Graph the frequencies to visualise difference in output
+- [ ] Makes the peaks stand out more and make the rest more similar to reduce crazy frequency shifting at high and mid ranges where frequency changes constantly
+- [x] Add a smoothing algorithm in addition to dampening
 - [x] Switch to float32 (done by converting the dsputils library to float32)
 - [ ] Put emphasis on higher and lower frequencies
 - [ ] Make a custom smaller colour range which will lend to smoother transitions